-CSR GRID:
+Figure 1: CSR GRID:

 Measurement Level 1 -

 Dimension Main Themes Notes Baseline Level 2 - Maturing

 There are few if CSR activities are

 any CSR activities among those

 underway. important to the

 Decisions about organization but are

 CSR activities are decided upon and

 made separately handled in ways

-from other distinct from the
+Integration of CCD in from other business distinct from the

-Integration of CSR in business major business
+Activity in CCD Integration of CSR in Business decisions. major business

 Activity in CSR Business decisions. operations.

-The organization is

-involved in a limited
+The organization is involved in a limited

 CSR activities are number of CSR

 non-existent or activities above

 limited to one or those that are

 Extent of CSR Activities in two and/ or are of purely

 Activity in CSR Organization a short duration philanthropic.

-Descriptions of
+Activity in CSR Organization a short duration Descriptions of

 relevant legal and

 ethical practices

-Th and focus points are
+and focus points are

 There is little to no distributed at least

-Communication / Assertance communication once, and then
+communication once, and then

-Compliance Communication/Awareness about legal and again each time
+Communication/Awareness about legal and again each time

 Compliance of compliance ethical practices. they change.

-Training on legal and ethical behavior
+Training on legal

+and ethical behavior

 is part of the

 Legal and ethical standard on-

 operations are boarding and the

 outlined in professional

 handbooks and development

 other documents, process.
 (There is

 but training is not no formal system of

 Degree of compliance provided except in accountability for

 Compliance efforts special cases. employees)